Hop aboard the trolley!

 The PSTA Central Ave Trolley

 Originally beginning in the 1990s (possibly earlier) as a city-operated shuttle only going along portions of Central Ave in St. Petersburg, the service morphed into the current Central Ave Trolley (or CAT) in 2011 to serve all of the Central Ave corridor from downtown St. Pete (near the Pier) to St. Pete Beach and Pass-A-Grille (taking over the Pass-A-Grille segment of the Suncoast Beach Trolley).
 The original shuttle service utilized replica trolleybuses that were manufactured by either Optima/Chance, Cable Car Concepts, Trolley Enterprises, or Supreme Corp, while the current trolley route uses Gillig Low Floor Replica Trolleybuses.
 The creation of the Central Ave Trolley allows for a one-seat trip between downtown St. Pete and Pass-A-Grille, as opposed to the prior setup where customers would have to transfer between the original Central Ave shuttle and PSTA Routes 3 or 35 in the Grand Central District or Downtown St. Pete.
 While the Central Ave Trolley technically replaced Route 35 service after its creation, the route number was used internally for the trolley until recently.
 The internal number has since switched to the 36 designation.

 Routing & Frequency

 The CAT begins near the St. Pete Pier in downtown St. Pete.
 Trolleybuses will stage on Bayshore Dr NE just south of 2nd Ave NE, then travel through Downtown St. Pete, near the Sundial Shops, eventually merging onto Central Ave.
 A layover stop is made at the Grand Central Station near US Hwy 19 (34th St N), before continuing on Central Ave to Pasadena Ave S. Buses then proceed to the Corey Causeway into St. Pete Beach, and then meet with the Suncoast Beach Trolley at the 75th Ave/Gulf Blvd transfer point.
-After layover, the bus makes its journey to about mid St. Pete Beach by the Don Cesar Resort before turning back northward.
+After layover, the bus makes its journey to about mid St. Pete Beach at the Pinellas County beach access parking lot on 4700 Gulf Blvd, before turning back northward.